India expects China to come up with perception on LAC during next commander level talks

 Lt.
 General P G K Menon will take over the Fire and Fury Corps on October 14.
 The Fire and Fury Corps is responsible for the operations in Ladakh.
 Lt.
 Gen Menon is currently posted as the Additional Director of the Complaint Advisor Board at the Army Headquarters.

 Officials familiar with the developments say that the situation remains complex.
-While there are hopes on the military commander level talks, the official says that the problem is that China is asking India to disengage first from the southern bank of Pangong Tso and the Rezlang La Ridgeline before the Chinese could go back from Finger Four on the noter bank of the lake.
+While there are hopes on the military commander level talks, the official says that the problem is that China is asking India to disengage first from the southern bank of Pangong Tso and the Rezlang La Ridgeline before the Chinese could go back from Finger Four on the northern bank of the lake.

 The Indian Army continues to hold its ground on its perception of the Line of Actual Control.
 The Chinese on the other hand believe that the Indian forces have transgressed into their perception of the LAC.